Tecalli: Background

 In altepetl structure, the differentiation between teccalli and calli allows for the understanding of the division between commoners and nobles.
 Although certain city-states may have organized themselves differently, the western ones fully integrated the teccalli into their housing compound, while the eastern ones did not.
 This physical separation further portrays the distinction between commoners and nobility in the altepetl.
 Despite being separated from the commoners houses calli, “commoners were part of the noble houses, too”, since they worked on the land.
 The Calli was distinct from the Tecalli being that At the most basic level, the Calli was a building structure designed for human residents in Anahuac.
-The Calli is similar to a household, but it is important to note that no Nahua sources use the term “family”.
+The Calli is similar to a household, but no Nahua sources use the term “family”.
 Words used to represent something to the extent of a family are Cenyeliztli, which translates to “being together”, and Cencalli, which translates to “one house”.
 The Calli can be associated with a household or joint living space, but it is not necessarily a singular nuclear family occupying it.
 The term Calli is most frequently used to describe household affairs.
 Nahuatl does not distinguish between using Calli as singular or plural and is used in both forms.
 Like the Atlpetl, the Calli can be considered a form of social structure as multiple people from different lineages occupy the space.
 The Calli, however, is more fluid than the Atleptel as there is constant movement with the number of people involved.

 This conveys the ways in which the tribute system functioned in the altepetl and how it was politically and economically affiliated.
 The fact that the nobles had forced commoners into collective labour portrays the power and authority they had over them, and their continuous increase in wealth from the goods they received.
 Thus, the teccalli “helped the state to control its subjects, collect the fruit of their labours, and [...] minimize their ability to develop a sense of corporate identity at the local level”.
 Therefore, it is evident that the teccalli was the “fundamental political subunit of the city-state”.